Placement and Allocation of Virtual Network Functions: Multi-dimensional Case: Numerical Results

 \section{Numerical Results}

 In this section, we complement our theoretical analysis of the proposed algorithms with a trace-driven simulation study.
 We compare the proposed algorithms with the optimal solution, obtained by solving the Integer Linear Program (ILP) formulation \eqref{eq:mainProblem} using Gurobi solver (Gurobi 8.1.1).
 In addition, we conjecture that the objective function of placement subproblem \eqref{eq:relaxedPlacement} is submodular.
 Therefore, we present the following two heuristics (SG-PRA algorithm and SG-NRA algorithm) based on this conjecture.
 In both heuristics, the placement is implemented in a similar way to that of the SSG algorithm, called Submodular Greedy (SG) algorithm \cite{nemhauser1981maximizing}.
 Specifically, we start with an empty solution of VNF-nodes $\U$; in each iteration, we add a node that has the maximum marginal contribution to $\U$, i.e., a node that leads to the largest increase in the value of the objective function $R_3(\U)$.
 We repeat the above procedure until $k$ VNF-nodes have been selected.
 Then, the resource allocation is implemented using the PRA (resp., NRA) algorithm for the SG-PRA (resp., SG-NRA) algorithm.
 We evaluate all algorithms based on the percentage of the processed traffic achieved by them, which is defined as the ratio between the total volume of the traffic processed by the VNF-nodes and the total traffic volume.

-Note that although we present the results of the optimal solution, the multi-VPRA problem is NP-hard in general (Lemma \ref{lemma:nphardness}), and for some problem instances it may take a prohibitively large amount of time to finish solving the ILP formulation.
+Note that we present the results of the optimal solution found by an ILP solver as a benchmark for comparisons only.
+While the ILP solver seems to work reasonably well for some problem instances considered in our simulations, the multi-VPRA problem is NP-hard in general (Lemma \ref{lemma:nphardness}).
+That is, there is no guarantee that any problem instance can be efficiently solved, and it may take a prohibitively long time to solve the problem in the worst-case scenarios.